EMDR can help you work through what still feels heavy and guide you back to a calmer place within you.

-We can think of the brain like a library – full of books that are our memories.
+We can think of the brain like a library, full of books that are our memories.
 Most of these books are well organized and neatly on the shelf, so we can easily access them when we want to remember something.
-However, if something bad happens to us, like a major shock or trauma, the book with this memory is not properly stored.
-It stays on the floor, open and always in the way, so we constantly stumble over it when we actually want to think about something else.
+However, if something bad happens to us, like a major shock or trauma, the book containing that memory doesn't make it onto the shelf.
+It stays open on the floor, constantly in the way, so we stumble over it when we actually want to think about something else.

-EMDR is like a librarian who helps us pick up this book lying around, neatly sort it, and put it properly on the shelf.
+EMDR is like a librarian who helps us pick up that book, sort it, and put it where it belongs.
+The memory remains, but it stops interfering with our life.
 So that we only take it out when we really decide to.

-Studies suggest that the eye movements in EMDR trigger similar processes in the brain as in REM sleep (Rapid Eye Movement).
-REM is a sleep phase where rapid eye movements occur, and there is increased brain activity important for processing emotions and experiences.
+Neuroscientific studies show that EMDR stimulates brain processes linked to emotional integration and memory reprocessing.
+The eye movements trigger similar processes in the brain as in REM sleep (Rapid Eye Movement).
+REM is a sleep phase with increased brain activity important for processing emotions and experiences.

 EMDR works precisely where our brain stores and processes memories.